oracle-livelabs/security/database/advanced/avdf/avdf.md

     ![AVDF](./images/avdf-142.png "Filter by HR ID = 196")

-23. Now, go back to your Terminal session and run the same script as at the beginning to see the impact of the DB Firewall policy
+23. Now, go back to your terminal session and run the same script as at the beginning to see the impact of the DB Firewall policy

     ````
     <copy>./dbf_query_fw_policy.sh</copy>